American bison hunting: Native American bison conservation efforts

-Many conservation measures have been taken by Native American tribes in order to preserve and grow the bison population as well.
-Of these Native conservation efforts, the Inter Tribal Bison Council was formed in 1990, composed of 56 tribes in 19 states.
-These tribes represent a collective herd of more than 15,000 bison and focus on reestablishing herds on tribal lands in order to promote culture, revitalize spiritual solidarity, and restore the ecosystem.
-Some Inter Tribal Bison Council members argue that the bison's economic value is one of the main factors driving its resurgence.
-Bison serve as a low cost substitute for cattle, and can withstand the winters in the Plains region far easier than cattle.
+Many conservation measures have been taken by Native American tribes to preserve and grow the bison population as well.
+Of these Native conservation efforts, the Inter-Tribal Bison Council was formed in 1990, composed of 56 tribes in 19 states.
+These tribes represent a collective herd of more than 15,000 bison and focus on reestablishing herds on tribal lands to promote culture, revitalize spiritual solidarity, and restore the ecosystem.
+Some Inter-Tribal Bison Council members argue that the bison's economic value is one of the main factors driving its resurgence.
+Bison serves as a low-cost substitute for cattle and can withstand the winters in the Plains region far easier than cattle.

 A Native American conservation effort that has been gaining ground is the Buffalo Field Campaign.
 Founded in 1996 by Mike Mease, Sicango Lakota, and Rosalie Little Thunder, the Buffalo Field Campaign hopes to get bison migrating freely in Montana and beyond.
-The Buffalo Field Campaign challenges Montana's DOL officials, who slaughtered 1631 bison in the winter of 2007-2008 in a search for food away from Yellowstone National Park.
+The Buffalo Field Campaign challenges Montana's DOL officials, who slaughtered 1631 bison in the winter of 2007-2008 in a food search away from Yellowstone National Park.
 Founder Mike Mease commented in regards to DOL officials: "It's disheartening what they're doing to buffalo.
 It's marked with prejudice that exists from way back.
 I think the whole problem with white society is there's this fear of anything wild.
 They're so scared of anything they can't control, whereas the First Nations take pride in being part of it and protecting the wild because of its importance.
 Our culture is so far removed from that, and afraid of it."

 Additionally, many smaller tribal groups aim to reintroduce bison to their native lands.
 The Ponca Tribe of Nebraska, which was restored in 1990, has a herd of roughly 100 bison in two pastures.
 Similarly, the Southern Ute Tribe in Colorado has raised nearly 30 bison in a 350-acre fenced pasture.

-According to Rutgers University Professor Frank Popper, bison restoration brings better meat and ecological health to the plains region, in addition to restoring bison-Native American relations.
+According to Rutgers University Professor Frank Popper, bison restoration brings better meat and ecological health to the plains region, in addition to restoring bison-native American relations.
 However, there is a considerable risk involved with restoring the bison population: brucellosis.
 If bison are introduced in large numbers, the risk of brucellosis is high.